-The series of Deposited Papers began in 1832 and are not presented or laid formally before Parliament.
-Members of the public can view Deposited Papers online or receive copies of the papers by contacting the Parliamentary Archives.
+The original series of Deposited Papers began in 1832.
+Members of the public can view recent Deposited Papers online or obtain copies of most older papers by contacting the Parliamentary Archives.

 Deposited Papers procedure

 Items are often deposited in the library in response to a specific request for the information from an MP or Member of the Lords.
 The request may be made through a parliamentary question or in the course of a debate.

 Depositing material in this way means that specific information can be made available - not just to the MP who requested it, but to all Members - in a timely manner or without the need for formal publication.
 Since 2007 they have also been made available digitally to the wider public.

 Government ministers, the Speaker of the House of Commons, the Lord Speaker and MPs acting on behalf of bodies such as the Church Commissioners or the Speaker's Committee on the Electoral Commission, may do so.
 Backbenchers cannot deposit items in this way.

 Guidelines for Government departments